on September 21, 2021 (last modified on May 5, 2022) • 16 minute read

 Make sure these metrics are divided into clusters that are easy to grasp and give each cluster a heading: for example, brand awareness, SEO, ROI, etc.

 Also, a professional look will give a nice final touch to your report.
 Customize it by using your brand colors and adding your and your client’s logo, and include elements that personalize your agency report.
 The client will appreciate the extra effort.
+If you have no logo yet, try using a free logo maker to create one, time and cost effectively.

 It’s all about the client’s website performance, but don’t forget about their business goals too.
 Sometimes, your clients won’t be able to make that connection on their own, so it’s your job to explain it to them.